TheSpaceArmy/multistream/README.md

 Multistream is a prototype I have been working on which allows you to watch multiple streams at once and across services.

+Please note this is still very much a work in progress project

 ## Current Supported Services:
 - [twitch.tv](twitch.tv)
 - [beam.pro](beam.pro)